OPT Relationship Manager Jobs

 Target employers with H-1B sponsorship history

-Banks, wealth management firms, and financial services companies file H-1B petitions regularly.
+Banks, wealth management firms, and financial services companies file H-1B visa petitions regularly.
 Prioritizing employers with a track record of sponsoring relationship managers significantly improves your odds of transitioning from OPT to long-term work authorization.

 Frame your degree as a specialty occupation match